 This interactive tool allows users to calculate the cost of various Embedding models based on the input tokens.
 Use the provided fields to get the desired results.

-Example: Model - "Ada v2"; Input Tokens - "1000"
+Example: Model - "text-embedding-3-small"; Input Tokens - "1000"

 Embedding Models Tokens to Cost Calculator